Bariatric surgery in New Hampshire

 However, this is not a decision to make lightly—the success of this surgery will depend on the patient's commitment to changing their lifestyle.
 To help with this, our doctors offer education, support and experienced surgeons to help patient's make an informed decision that is right for them.

-Learn more about bariatric surgery options at Portsmouth Regional Hospital and Parkland Medical Center.
+Learn more about weight loss surgery options and sign up for the information sessions at Portsmouth Regional Hospital and Parkland Medical Center.

 What is weight loss surgery?